rishykun/6470-2015/ISSUES.md

 	put main controller's resize in its own controller/factory/whatever move box config and stuff like that out of main controller and into a service (maybe box or boxlist)
 - initial resize of sign modal doesn't work
+- enforce isLoggedIn for node.js routes that require authentication
 - remember me
 - overwriting users & folders and in general in aws s3 server prevent overwrite